Independence Soldiers Participate in Governor’s 20

 |0

-This work, Independence Soldiers Participate in Governor’s 20 [Image 2 of 2], by MAJ Cory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Independence Soldiers Participate in Governor’s 20, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT